-Every year, the University of Toronto Engineering Alumni Association (EAA) grants funding to various engineering student clubs ranging from stress release to robotics and from the orchestra to iron sports.
+Every year, the University of Toronto Engineering Alumni Network (EAN) grants funding to various engineering student clubs ranging from stress release to robotics and from the orchestra to iron sports.
 Thanks to generous donations from alumni, students, faculty, staff, parents and friends of the Faculty, the Skule™ Fund for Education is able to continually enhance the student experience at U of T Engineering.

 The sponsorship of student clubs leaves a direct and lasting impact — students are able to grow outside of the classroom through professional development and networking opportunities.
 Participation in co-curricular and extra-curricular clubs also helps to build soft skills, interests and relationships that last long after graduation.

 During the 2015–2016 school year, a total of $263,036 was granted to 108 clubs.

 Our 2015–2016 Student Club Funding Report provides a detailed breakdown of the number of applications and the total amount granted to clubs during the last year, followed by summaries of the impact that the funds have made on engineering students.

 With your generous donations, you help make the Skule™ Fund for Education a reality.
 You can donate securely online, and specify “Student Club Funding” if you wish to target your giving.

 Engineering students participating in student clubs across the Faculty and University are eligible to apply for funding.
 Funding must demonstrate how your club/organization/team will:

 - Advance the mission of the Faculty of Applied Science & Engineering, the Engineering Alumni Association and/or the Engineering Society;

 - Promote the importance of engineering as a profession;